George in Civvy Street

-George in Civvy Street is a 1946 British comedy film directed and produced by Marcel Varnel starring George Formby with Ronald Shiner, and Ian Fleming.
-It was made by the British subsidiary of Columbia Pictures.
+George in Civvy Street (also known as Remember the Unicorn) is a 1946 British comedy film directed and produced by Marcel Varnel starring George Formby with Ronald Shiner and Ian Fleming.
+It was written by Howard Irving Young, Peter Fraser, Ted Kavanagh, Max Kester and Gale Pedrick, and was made by the British subsidiary of Columbia Pictures.
 This was Formby's last big screen appearance.
 After the film was unsuccessful at the box office, he resumed his career in the music hall.
-The working title for the film was "Remember the Unicorn".

 Plot summary

-This comedy film portrays George Formby leaving the forces and becoming a village pub owner, who works to turn a waitress from her current boss, a rival pub owner.
-Formby falls in love with the waitress, and various battles ensue between the pub rivals.
+George Harper leaving the forces and becomesa village pub owner, who works to turn a waitress from her current boss, a rival pub owner.
+Harper falls in love with the waitress, and various battles ensue between the pub rivals.